An open letter from Carl Diekeler, CEO of Beachbody

 We are proud of each transformation story and before and after photos.

-But we realized that for many who achieved these success stories – including myself – those short-term successes were often overshadowed by a return to the “same old habits.”
+But we’ve come to realize that for many who achieve these success stories – including myself – those short-term successes are often overshadowed by a return to the “same old habits.”

-We all know that message is not true.
-You are not happy because you look good; When you feel good, you are happy.
+Deep down, we all know that message isn’t true.
+You’re not happy because you look good, you’re happy when you feel good.

-This is one reason why, despite the industry’s growth, more than 100 million people in the United States alone are overweight or obese and at risk for lifestyle diseases such as type 2 diabetes, heart disease, stroke, depression and anxiety.
+This is one reason why, despite the growth of the industry, more than 44 million people in the UK alone are overweight or obese and at risk of lifestyle diseases such as type 2 diabetes, heart disease, stroke, depression and anxiety.

 As an industry and as an organization focused on helping people live healthy and fulfilling lives, we will fail if we perpetuate that mindset.

-We’ve found that our happiest subscribers and coaches are those who embrace who they are and the lifestyle they want to live before they start any program.
+We’ve found that our happiest subscribers and coaches are those who embrace who they are and the lifestyle they want to live before starting a program.

-It is a combination of having an internal image to maintain positive self-esteem while simultaneously engaging in lifestyle transformations that make people feel their best.
+It’s the combination of having an internal reflection to maintain positive self-esteem while simultaneously engaging in lifestyle transformations that make people feel their best.

 Embracing who you are now—appreciating all the things you can be proud of as strong and capable—creates a sense of “instant gratification.”

-And that’s why over the next few months, we’re making an important pivot to serve people with a platform designed to do just that: support the whole person and help them achieve that kind of instant gratification, a positive health reputation.
+And that’s why over the next few months, we’re making significant changes to serve people with a platform designed to do just that: support the whole person and help them achieve this kind of instant gratification—a positive health esteem.